olateekay/DevOps-excercise/README.md

 `vagrant provision`

-The application for running the "hello world" test is in python3.
-We can run ` $ python3 -m http.server <forwarded_port> ` to start up a web server that serves the directory in which the command was ran. create an index.html file  in the home directory of the VMs and type `Hello,World!` in it.
-Save and close the file.

-Restart the python server and go to `http://localhost:<forwarded_port of each VM>` you should see Hello,World! on your browser.

-*N.B* To set python 3 as default on the ubuntu VM's;
-    Open your .bashrc file on each VM, `vi ~/.bashrc.` Type `alias python=python3` on to a new line at the top of the file then save and close the file with `:wq!` Then, back at your command line type `source ~/.bashrc` Now your alias should be permanent.

 **Making nginx idempotent**

 - By using ansible apt module to install the nginx server , this step is idempotent by default as apt-get will not install nginx again once it's installed once

 **Challenges**
-- I had challenges running the playbooks from the Vagrantfile, Error: connection refused
+- I had challenges running the playbooks from the Vagrantfile, Error: connection refused . i was able to fix that in the inventory file named vagrant-hosts
-- Nginx not getting restarted via ansible: ansible is somehow skipping the restart nginx command
+- Nginx not getting restarted via ansible: ansible is somehow skipping the restart nginx command. it was a connection error this was fixed in the inventory file also.
-- I could not come up with an automated test to test the app and loadbalancer

 **Remarks**